 AA Structure in Great Britain

-Whilst the following describes the general service structure in Great Britain (including its English speaking region in continental Europe), the structure in each overseas country differs in detail depending on local laws and how AA evolved there.
+*Whilst the following describes the general service structure in Great Britain (including its English speaking region in continental Europe), the structure in each overseas country differs in detail depending on local laws and how AA evolved there.
+Basic principles, however, as embodied in AA's Twelve Steps, Twelve Traditions and Twelve Concepts are shared throughout AA worldwide.

 Alcoholics Anonymous is not organized in the formal or political sense.
 There are no governing officers, no rules or regulations and no dues or fees.
 The need for certain services for alcoholics (both within AA and those "still suffering" outside) has been apparent from the beginning of the Fellowship and it is these which form the basis for the service structure.